AusClimateService/npcp/reports/phase1/phase1_report.md

 to more sophisticated multi-variate approaches.

-Through a series of NPCP meetings and workshops on the topic of bias correction, a number of individuals from NPCP member organisations/projects stepped forward with a bias correction method to contribute to the intercomparison.
+Through a series of NPCP meetings and workshops on the topic of bias correction, a number of individuals from the Australian Climate Service stepped forward with a bias correction method to contribute to the intercomparison:
-There were two univariate methods: equi-distant/ratio cumulative density function matching (ECDFm) and quantile matching for extremes (QME).
+- Equi-distant/ratio Cumulative Density Function matching (ECDFm; univariate)
+- Quantile Matching for Extremes (QME; univariate)
+- Quantile Delta Mapping (QDM; univariate)
+- N-Dimensional Multi-Variate Bias Correction (MBCn; multivariate)
+- Multivariate Recursive Nesting Bias Correction (MRNBC; multivariate)

-Both of these univariate methods are quantile-based, meaning the applied transfers are a function of quantile.
+All three of the univariate methods are quantile-based, meaning the applied transfers are a function of quantile.
 Quantile methods are a popular and slightly more sophisticated approach than mean scaling, where the bias (i.e. a difference or ratio) in the mean between the model and observations is